 The optional deadline is the date by which the goal should be achieved.
 If you add a deadline, you will be able to sort goal lists by due date.

 If you want, you can set a parent goal for your new goal.
 This will link your new goal to another goal at a higher level.
-For example, you could link a personal goal to goal that your team is trying to achieve.
+For example, you could link a personal goal to a goal that your team is trying to achieve.
 Defining a parent goal will link your goals in the Goal tree and help you to visualize how different goals impact each other.

 Ownership, Contributors and Visibility